 - Mandatory minimum jail sentence of three (3) months with the possibility of serving up to six (6) months

-- Mandatory suspension/loss of driver’s license for ten (10) years
+- Mandatory suspension/loss of driver’s license for eight (8) years

-- Mandatory Ignition Interlock Device to be installed on the motor vehicle of the offender for three (3) years.
+- Mandatory Ignition Interlock Device to be installed on the motor vehicle while license suspension and 2 years to 4 years after the license is restored.
 These devices require a driver to take a sobriety test before starting the ignition of a motor vehicle

 - Permanent mark on criminal record